mohammed-shakir/h3-spatial-cache/README.md

 The dataset (`scripts/seed/10-metria.sql`) is **not included** in this repository.
 Make sure you have that file in place before starting the services.

+Also, if you want to run the load generator and experiment runner with the centroids of the seed data, make sure you have the `data/` folder.

 ### Start the Services

 To start the services, you can use the provided scripts or run the commands